openjdk/jextract/doc/GUIDE.md

 ## Running Jextract

-A native library typically has an `include` directory which contains all the header files that define the interface of the library, with one 'main' header file.
-Let's say we have a library called `mylib` stored at `/path/to/mylib` that has a directory `/path/to/mylib/include` with all the header files.
-And let's say that we have a shell open in the root directory of the Java project we're working on, which has an `src` source directory corresponding to the root package.
-A typical way to run jextract would be like this:
+A native library typically has an `include` directory which contains all the header files that define the interface of the library, with one _main_ header file.
+Let's say we have a library called `mylib` stored at `/path/to/mylib` that has a directory `/path/to/mylib/include` where the header files of that library are stored.
+And let's say that we have a shell open in the root directory of the Java project we're working on, which has an `src` source directory corresponding to,the root package.
+A typical way to run jextract would be like
+this:

 ```sh
 $ jextract \